Gianluca Frabotta: Juventus

 On 6 August 2019, Frabotta joined to Serie C club Juventus U23.
 He made his professional senior debut for Juventus, as well as his Serie A debut, on 1 August 2020, in a 3–1 home defeat to Roma.
 On 20 September, in Juventus's opening match of the 2020–21 season, Frabotta played as a starter against Sampdoria; Juventus won 3–0 at home.
 On 4 November, he made his UEFA Champions League debut, coming on as a second–half substitute for Juan Cuadrado in a 4–1 away win over Ferencváros in the group stage.
 Frabotta scored his first goal for Juventus on 27 January 2021, scoring his team's second goal in a 4–0 Coppa Italia win over SPAL in the quarter-finals.

 Loan to Verona

 On 30 July 2021, Frabotta moved to Hellas Verona on loan.

 Loans to Lecce and Frosinone

 On 27 June 2022, Frabotta was loaned to Lecce.
 Frabotta remained on the bench for Lecce in the first four games of the 2022–23 Serie A season.
 On 1 September 2022, he moved on a new loan to Frosinone with the consent of Lecce and Juventus.

+Loans to Bari and Cosenza

+On 27 August 2023, Frabotta joined Bari in Serie B on loan.
+On 11 January 2024, after making just seven appearances for the club, Frabotta left Bari and joined fellow Serie B side Cosenza on loan until the end of the season.

+West Bromwich Albion

+On 6 August 2024, Frabotta was announced as a new signing for English club West Bromwich Albion.
+On 10 August, he made his debut for the club, as a substitute, in a 3-1 away win against QPR in the opening league game.
+On 8 August 2025, Frabotta left the club by mutual consent, having made a total of 7 appearances in his time at the club.

+Cesena

+On 12 August 2025, Frabotta signed a one-season contract with Serie B club Cesena.